sendwithus/jobs/full-stack-engineer.md

 Our primary application is a single-page app using KnockoutJS.
 Our application backend uses Python and Django and is hosted on Heroku.
 We use Postgres, Redis, and DynamoDB to store most of our data, and prefer to use hosted services whenever feasible.

 As we grow, we've begun to explore new frontend technologies, such as Angular and React.
-We've also begun moving pieces of our infrastructure from Python to Go, primarily for performance reasons.
+We've also begun moving pieces of our infrastructure from Python to Go.

 __Apply__